-Location of the Injury is Important
+Location of the injury is critical

-The most important factor that determines the survivability of a headshot is the location of the injury.
-The brain is a marvelous mystery, with each little cluster governing specific vital and not so vital functions of the body.
-Responsible for controlling involuntary actions, the brain stem is a critical part of our body.
-A shot directed towards it causes immediate death.
-Injury to the amygdala or the hypothalamus leads to problems in retaining and retrieving memory.
-And yes, this is what is most commonly exploited in the daily soaps that your grandma loves so much.
+The most important factor from a biological standpoint to determine survivability from a gunshot is the location where the bullet hits and passes through.
+The brain is a marvelous mystery, with each little cluster governing specific vital and not-so-vital functions of the body.
+Responsible for controlling involuntary actions, for example, the brain stem is a critical part of our body.
+A shot directed towards it is often fatal.
+The degree of injury would depend on which region the bullet penetrates through.

-Major functions like cognition and speech are shared between the two hemispheres, so if one hemisphere is left intact by the bullet, the individual still has a chance of bouncing back from the ordeal, although never with complete psychological and physical health.
+There is also a much greater chance of surviving a front-to-back gunshot than a gunshot received from the side.
+This is because, in the case of a front-to-back gunshot, it’s possible that the bullet will only damage one hemisphere of the brain, while the other is left unaffected.
+Our brain is a resilient organ and tantamount to a twin-engine plane that can work even upon losing one engine.
+Major functions like cognition and speech are shared between the two hemispheres of the brain, so if one hemisphere is left intact by the bullet, the individual still has a decent chance of bouncing back from the ordeal, though never again with complete psychological and physical health.

 Can a victim of a gunshot to the head be saved?